personalcomputer/ttl-to-sql/readme.md

 SQL Database Turtle (.ttl) Importer
 -----------------------------------

 Small python script built to import Turtle RDF (http://www.w3.org/TeamSubmission/turtle/) files into an indexed database.
-By default it builds a naive database containing a single 'triples' table.
+By default it builds a naive database containing a single 'triples' table, with an index on every column for full RDF "graph" querying.

 Usage: `ttltosql.py TTL_FILE SQLITE3_FILE`